aasensio/hazel2/README.md

 ## Getting started

-Read the documentation on http://aasensio.github.io/hazel2 for getting details on how to use the code.
+Read the [documentation](http://aasensio.github.io/hazel2) for getting details on how to use the code.

 ### Programmatically